Bluemorpho61/Bluemorpho61/README.md

 - 👋 Hi, I’m Firdaus Al Kindi (also known as Bluemorpho61)
-- 👀 I’m interested in Android & Desktop app development
+- 👀 I’m interested in Android & Desktop apps development
 - 🌱 I’m currently learning Java & Kotlin
 <!--- 💞️ I’m looking to collaborate on ... --->
 - 📫 You can reach me on Instagram: @alkin_di31 or E-mail me at: vanda10.dava@gmail.com